tell me, tell me what it was to live and then die in the people’s war in 1946.

 I fully expect to be swallowed up whole by history, to live and die and not see the new society I’m working to bring about.
 But I feel good about doing the work.
 I look back and see how long and hard so many people have worked in the past to get us closer.
 There are so many heartbreakingly brave and hard-working people who went through so much just to get us where we are, people whose names I know and so many more I will never know.
 I am honored I have the chance to make their sacrifice worth something.
 I am honored knowing that I am doing my humanly best to make them proud.

-I read this recently in a document put out by the collective I’m a part of:
+I read this recently in a document put out by Red Guards Austin: